hazelcast/hazelcast-reference-manual/src/Queue-BoundedQueue.md

 </hazelcast>
 ```

-When the producer is started, 10 items are put into the queue and then the queue will not allow more `put` operations.
+When the producer is started, ten items are put into the queue and then the queue will not allow more `put` operations.
 When the consumer is started, it will remove items from the queue.
-This means that the producer can `put` more items into the queue until there are 10 items in the queue again, at which point `put` operation again become blocked.
+This means that the producer can `put` more items into the queue until there are ten items in the queue again, at which point the `put` operation again becomes blocked.

-But in this example code, the producer is 5 times faster than the consumer.
+In this example code, the producer is five times faster than the consumer.
 It will effectively always be waiting for the consumer to remove items before it can put more on the queue.
-For this example code, if maximum throughput was the goal, it would be a good option to start multiple consumers to prevent the queue from filling up.
+For this example code, if maximum throughput is the goal, it would be a good option to start multiple consumers to prevent the queue from filling up.